lueschem/lueschem.github.io/_posts/2017-12-14-A-new-Approach-to-Operating-System-Image-Generation.md

 ## The Command Pipeline

-OS image generation always involves time consuming steps.
-An important design goal of `edi` was to separate the steps in order to make sure that if a step fails, that the artifacts from the preceding steps remain valid.
+OS image generation always involves time consuming steps that get boring when executed over and over again.
+Having this in mind, an important design goal of `edi` was to separate those steps in order to make sure that if a step fails, that the artifacts from the preceding steps remain valid.
-This definitively helps to speed up the development of new OS images because the whole image can be developed step by step.
+This helps to speed up the development of new OS images because the whole image can be developed step by step.
 While doing the later steps `edi` will directly reuse the artifacts of the previous steps without consuming time to re-generate them.